-Don’t overthink it: you can essentially wild camp on any old hill, field, or patch of dirt.
+Don’t overthink it: you can essentially look for a wild camping spot on any old hill, field, or patch of dirt.
 “Wild” doesn’t have to mean in some remote mountainous landscape; it can equally mean that little stretch of green away from town where there’s unlikely to be anyone around at night.
 There’s no shame in starting small.
-In fact that’s often the best way to start.
+In fact that’s often the best way to start your wild camping journey.

-When wild-camping, remember the following mantra: arrive late, leave early.
+When wild-camping, remember the following mantra: arrive late, leave early and leave no trace.
 It’s all a part of having the least possible impact on the landscape, environment, and people around you.

 - Google Maps is your friend.
 Look for somewhere green with plenty of hills and trees, far from urban centres.
 Hilltops can be a great bet (can't beat those sunrise views), but don't forget they could be windy, so make sure you're prepared and have a sturdy tent if it's expected to be stormy.
 It’s a good idea to find somewhere that has at least the option of shelter or tree cover, or somewhere flat if you don’t fancy a hike.